nalinraut/CarND-Behavioral-Cloning/README.md

 '''

+SAMPLES_PER_EPOCH = 30000
+EPOCHS = 8
+VALID_SAMPLES = 6400 #Validation samples
+LEARNING_RATE = 1e-4

 '''

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 8.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
-The ideal learning rate for Adam Optimizer is 0.0001
+The ideal learning rate for Adam Optimizer is 1e-4.